Skip to main content

 The database model (from late 2026)

 Once the PRS Database is live, every property's EPC status is visible to enforcement officers at the click of a button.
-Councils will be able to filter their entire local rental market by EPC rating — instantly identifying every F and G property (currently in breach of MEES) and, from 2030, every D and E property.
+Councils will be able to filter their entire local rental market by EPC rating, instantly identifying every F and G property, which is where the breach line sits today.
+Bands D and E remain legal to let under the current standard.
+If the government's proposed band C standard becomes law, the same filter would pick out D and E properties too.

-This is the mechanism that makes the 2030 EPC C deadline genuinely enforceable at scale.
-Rather than individual councils running manual enforcement campaigns, the database gives them a complete, live picture of non-compliance in their patch.
+That is the mechanism that would make a band C standard enforceable at scale.
+Instead of individual councils running manual enforcement campaigns, the database gives them a complete, live picture of non-compliance in their patch.

-When the EPC C deadline arrives on 1 October 2030, landlords renewing their annual PRS Database registration will need to show an EPC C or above — or a valid registered exemption on the PRS Exemptions Register.
-Properties showing EPC D, E, F or G will be flagged as non-compliant.
+The government has proposed an EPC C standard from 1 October 2030.
+It is not law yet: it needs primary powers and then a statutory instrument amending the 2015 Regulations.
+If it is enacted, landlords renewing their PRS Database registration would need to show an EPC C or above, or a valid registered exemption on the PRS Exemptions Register, and properties at D, E, F or G would be flagged as non-compliant.
+Until then, only F and G properties without a registered exemption are in breach.

 This is a hard enforcement gateway.
 You cannot legally let a property without being registered.
 You cannot register (or remain registered) without a compliant EPC.
 The database effectively closes the gap between rule and enforcement.